roysahar/ceph-ci/doc/radosgw/account.rst

 Account owners are encouraged to use this account root user for management only, and create users and roles with fine-grained permissions for specific applications.

+.. warning:: While the account root user does not require IAM policy to access resources within the account, it is possible to add policy that denies their access explicitly.
+Use Deny statements with caution.

 Resource Ownership
 ==================